BenceLovas/beo-surface/README.md

     - items appear in order (top to bottom) with small delay
 - on skill list - show how many employees know that skill

-- dark mode

-- edit emps
+* edit emps
-- edit skills
+* edit skills

 # UX improvements

+- color picker appear nicely

 - skill multiple selector - corner not rounded after selected state
 - don't show colors that have been picked (color picker)